MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 1. ManualReviewAgent can remove items from **Support lists** (for example, Safe, Block, and Watch) via the **Event Details** page, or add items to those lists.
 However, it can't read or edit the full **Support lists** page.
 2. ManualReviewAgent can make decisions (for example, Approve, Reject, or Send back to queue) about cases in queues.
 However, it can't modify higher-level queue settings.
 3. To create a Microsoft Entra application, the user must also be assigned the Application Administrator, Cloud Application Administrator, or Global Administrator role in your Azure tenant.
-4. *To create a template from a resource, the user needs to have both **Read** permission on the resource and **Write** permission on templates page.
-To create a resource using a template, the user needs to have both **Write** permission on the resource and **Read** permission on template page.
+4. To create a template from a resource, the user must have both read permission on the resource and write permission on templates page.
+To create a resource using a template, the user needs to have both write permission on the resource and read permission on template page.

 ### Member access